AtsukoCoffey/healthy-food-club/README.md

 # Healthy Food Club
 The "Healthy Food Club" is a community that hosts cooking sessions with brief health-related lectures and introduces alternative menus to promote a healthier lifestyle.

 During our activities, we strive to raise awareness about the prevalence of chemicals in our lives and their impact; with special focus on food additives, fertilizers, pesticide, and those regulations, to monitor them for a safer society and healthier life collectively.

+> This website is built for academic purpose only.

 ![ Live site view ](readme-img/amiresponsive.png "Live site view")